chef/chef-web-docs/content/target_mode.md

 {{< note >}}

-Use splay to reduce the load on a server that is executing many Client runs.
-You could use the `RANDOM_DELAY` variable (if your cron implementation features it) or set a random sleep offset `sleep $(numrandom 0..30)m` as a prefix to your command.
+Use splay to reduce the load on a server that's executing many Client runs.
+You could use the `RANDOM_DELAY` variable (if your cron implementation features it) or set a random sleep offset as a prefix to your command.
+For example, with Ubuntu's num-utils package: `sleep $(numrandom 0..30)m`.

 {{< /note >}}